ThatXliner/blog/src/content/blog/featherweight-kilobytes.md

 ![Example from the [PrismJS](https://prismjs.com/) website](../../assets/light-as-a-feather.png)

 Sure, it's just an idiom to say that the JavaScript library won't add much to your bundle size (which is something people care very much about).
-The problem I have with these claims is that you can't actually convert bytes or kilobytes (units of data) to grams or pounds (units of weight).
+The problem I have with these claims is that you can't actually convert bytes or kilobytes (units of data) to grams or kilograms (units of weight).

 ...or can you?